 "I think we're busted, babe," he replied, grinning.

 Little Sean Jr was healthy.
 The doctor said he would be a big one, just like his dad.
 Sean was pleased to hear that but then began worrying about me delivering such a large baby.
 As always, Sean worried about everything.
 When Sean loved something — someone — he loved hard, and deep, and with that love came over-protectiveness.
 It was who he was, and I loved him even more for it.

 The Howards were as excited about the baby as we were.
 They were furnishing the nursery as our Christmas gift.

 "No second-hand furniture for my grandson," Mr. Howard had stated.

 My life was perfect.
 The only thing that would have made it better would have been my parents around to enjoy the baby with us.

-I no longer thought of their death as a hidden demon, but of their life a sweet memory.
+I no longer thought of their death as a hidden demon but of their life a sweet memory.
 They had lived, and loved.
-Mom had sang and danced in the rain.
+Mom had sung and danced in the rain.
 I was pretty sure she was still singing in the rain, and Dad was her Gene Kelly.

 Later in the evening, after dinner, we cuddled together in the family room over-sized lounge chair, our feet on the large, matching ottoman, drinking hot cocoa.
 The miniature marshmallows in mine were slowing melting, I stirred them around as Sean and I talked.
 We had turned off all lamps and overhead lighting.
 The room was lit by the twinkling of the lights on the Christmas tree, and the roaring fire in the fireplace.